Buggem/.pixelmap/README.md

 I can't think why I even called it that.

-Oh well, I just we'll just have to live with it.
+Oh well, I think we'll just have to live with it.

 [@dev01111](https://github.com/dev01111) - the only person to commit so far